Buyer Beware: The Great Travel Insurance Rort

 It is important to note that many cheaper online travel insurance providers are often underwritten by the same companies as airlines and travel agents but the savings you see come from not paying huge commissions.
 The Mozo travel insurance comparison service includes travel insurance policies underwritten by QBE, Alliance, Chartis and Lloyd’s to name a few

-One of the other key differences we discovered in our travel insurance mystery shop was also the difference between the way travel insurers define levels of cover, exclusions and policy definitions.
+One of the other key differences we discovered in our travel insurance mystery shop was also the difference between the way travel insurance providers define levels of cover, exclusions and policy definitions.
 It definitely pays to do some shopping around to compare your options before you take out a travel insurance policy

 Why use Mozo’s Travel Insurance Comparison for your next international trip